This page includes affiliate links.

 Audio recorders

-If your camera only has basic sound recording options you may be better off recording sound with a separate audio recorder and then syncing the sound up in your editing program.
+If your camera only has basic sound recording options, you may be better off recording sound with a separate audio recorder and then syncing the sound up in your editing program.
 Pro editing programs like Final Cut Pro X can do this automatically.

 I have a little Zoom H1n.
 It’s affordable and records great sound with its built-in stereo microphones.
 It’s a compact, economical solution for interviews and presentations, and even indoor drama if you hide it behind props.
 You can connect external microphones, but you’ll need ones with a good output level to avoid hiss.
 Full review

-The TASCAM DR-60D Mk II, designed specifically for DSLR filmmakers, is a four-track recorder/mixer with professional XLR mic inputs, so you can combine several microphone inputs.
+The TASCAM DR-60D Mk II, designed specifically for DSLR/mirrorless filmmakers, is a four-track recorder/mixer with professional XLR mic inputs, so you can combine several microphone inputs.
 Unlike the Zoom, it doesn’t have a built-in microphone.

 Windshields